 ‘Tis the season for outdoor drinking in New Orleans.
-While other cities hunker down for snow storms, New Orleans weather finds its sweet spot: 75 and sunny in the middle of March.
-Ditch your winter boots for sandals this season and grab a classic new Orleans cocktail on one of the city’s rooftop bars while taking in sweeping views of the Crescent City.
+Get some fresh air and grab a classic New Orleans cocktail on one of the city’s rooftop bars while taking in sweeping views of the Crescent City.
 If casual is more your style, enjoy a locally-brewed beer in a low-key beer garden.
 Whatever suits your fancy, you’ll find it in NOLA.
 Here are our top picks for places to drink outdoors...

 ...if you want to sip wine in a charming atmosphere

 Live jazz nightly, a well-stocked wine cellar, and a romantic garden are just a few reasons why you might stop by Bacchanal any night of the week.
 Nestled at the edge of the Bywater, Bacchanal feels like you’re rediscovering a hidden gem every time you walk in.
 Come for the cheese plates & wine, stay for the perfect vibe: the sounds of jazz beneath twinkling lights strung around the garden.

 The Delachaise is one of those outdoor spots you hit the moment the weather turns for the better.
 Outdoor seating at this wine bar (that also boasts great beer & craft cocktails) is in the prime location: along historic St. Charles Avenue.
 Order food and drinks at the bar and experience a quintessential Garden District experience: sipping a glass of wine while watching the streetcars roll by.
 Also, just trust us and order the duck fat fries.

 This Mid-City spot has unmatched rustic charm with a neighborhood vibe.
 It’s off-the-beaten-path for visitors, so you’re sure to be surrounded by friendly locals here.
 Put Bayou Wine Garden on your list if you want top-notch wine, cheese, and charcuterie with chef-recommended pairings.
 The bar offers over a dozen wines on tap, a “come as you are” attitude, and delicious tapas.